 Vicinity in Kansas City

-Beneath the streets is a labyrinth of steam and chilled water pipes that deliver efficient district heating and cooling to over 60 buildings in downtown Kansas City.
+Vicinity tackles global energy problems on a local level, with local resources.
 Erected in 1904, the Grand Avenue Plant was originally designed to supply power for Kansas City’s first streetcars and streetlights.
 Over time, the district system was expanded, converted to steam and chilled water production and CHP technology was introduced.
-Used in space heating, domestic hot water, humidification, equipment sterilization and air conditioning, the innovative district energy system supplies 185 psig, 450°F steam and 33°F chilled water into a distribution system that services a wide variety of customers in downtown Kansas City, including hospitals, biotechnology and pharmaceutical companies, colleges, hotel and entertainment venues, commercial and residential space, and government facilities.
+Used in space heating and cooling, domestic hot and chilled water, humidification, and sterilization, Vicinity Energy’s district energy system distributes thermal energy to over 60 customers in downtown Kansas City, including hospitals, biotechnology and pharmaceutical companies, colleges, hotel and entertainment venues, commercial and residential space, and government facilities.

 District Energy benefits in Kansas City

 In addition to investing in Kansas City’s critical energy infrastructure and reducing its carbon footprint, with Vicinity’s district energy system, individual buildings don’t require large onsite mechanical equipment – freeing up space for building amenities, eliminating the risk of onsite combustion, and reducing upfront capital and ongoing operations and maintenance (O&M) costs.
 Further, you get the peace of mind that comes with Vicinity’s 99.999% reliable energy delivery.
 Our interconnected central energy facilities have built-in redundancy, back-up generation and multiple water and fuel sources.
 So regardless of what’s going on in Kansas City, you can rely on district energy to help keep you up and running.